ldsands/UsefulCodeSnippets/programming_languages/python/python_install.md

     ```sh
     # display all versions of python available to conda
     conda search python
+    # you also often need to use this command to be able to use anaconda commands in your shell
+    conda init zsh # or powershell (there are more as well)
     # create environment with the specified python version
     conda create -n myenv python=3.7.4 -y
     # activate the newly created environment